-(State or other jurisdiction of incorporation or organization)

-(I.R.S. employer identification number)

-1 North Waukegan Road North Chicago, Illinois 60064-6400 (847) 932-7900

-(Address, including zip code, and telephone number of principal executive offices)

-Securities Registered Pursuant to Section 12(b) of the Act:

-· · • Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share ABBV New York Stock Exchange Chicago Stock Exchange 0.500% Senior Notes due 2021 ABBV21C New York Stock Exchange 1.500% Senior Notes due 2023 ABBV23B New York Stock Exchange 1.375% Senior Notes due 2024 ABBV24 New York Stock Exchange 1.250% Senior Notes due 2024 ABBV24B New York Stock Exchange 0.750% Senior Notes due 2027 ABBV27 New York Stock Exchange 2.125% Senior Notes due 2028 ABBV28 New York Stock Exchange 2.625% Senior Notes due 2028 ABBV28B New York Stock Exchange 2.125% Senior Notes due 2029 ABBV29 New York Stock Exchange 1.250% Senior Notes due 2031 ABBV31 New York Stock Exchange Indicate by check mark if the registrant is a we ll-known seasoned issuer, as de fined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not re equired to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ ns (or for such shorter period that to be filed by Section 13 or 15(d) of the Securities at the registrant was required to file such reports) and Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+\boxtimes ANNUAL REPORT PURS OF 1934 SUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended December 31, 2021 OR TRANSITION REPORT F OF 1934 PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period fromto Commission file number 00)1-35565 abbvie 2 AbbVie Inc • (Exact name of registrant as specific ed in its charter) Delaware 0 1 32-0375147 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 1 North Waukegan Ro North Chicago, Illinois 600 (847) 932-7900 (Address, including zig er of principal executive offices) Securities R egistered Pursuant to Section 12(b) of the A Act: Title of Each Class Trading Symbol(s) Commo n Stock, par value \$0.01 per share ABBV New York Stock Exchange 4 - 1000/ Carrier Natas due 0000 4 B B) (00 B Chicago Stock Exchange 500% Senior Notes due 2023 ABBV23B New York Stock Exchange 875% Senior Notes due 2024 ABBV24 New York Stock Exchange 250% Senior Notes due 2024 ABBV24B New York Stock Exchange 750% Senior Notes due 2027 ABBV27 New York Stock Exchange .25% Senior Notes due 2028 ABBV28 New York Stock Exchange 525% Senior Notes due 2028 ABBV28B New York Stock Exchange .25% Senior Notes due 2029 ABBV29 New York Stock Exchange 1.2 250% Senior Notes due 2031 ABBV31 New York Stock Exchange Indicate by o check mark if the registrant is a well-known in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to o file reports pursuant to Sec tion 13 or 15(d) of the Act.
+Yes □ No ⊠ , ng 12 months (or for such shorter period tha filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 to file such reports) and (2) has been subject to such filing Yes ⊠ No □ Indicate by o check mark whether the registrant has subn eractive Data File required to be submitted pursuant to Rule 405 of ring the preceding 12 months (or for such s horter period that the registra Yes ⊠ No □ check mark whether the registrant is a large arge accelerated filer," "accelerated filer" ar ated filer, a non-accelerated filer, or a smaller reporting company.
+See ny" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer ⊠ Accelerated Filer Non-Accelerated Filer Smaller reporting company Emerging growth company - ng growth company, indicate by check mark I accounting standards provided pursuant to not to use the extended transition period for complying with any new age Act. \square